Emergency Garage Door Repair in Southlake, TX

 A door that came off its tracks and is hanging at an angle also needs attention today.
 It looks mostly closed but there is a gap on one side, and that gap is visible from the street.
 A door stuck in the open position from a power failure, a dead opener, or a snapped drive cable is the same situation — the garage is open until someone fixes it.

-Impact damage — a car backed into the door and bent a panel, or knocked the door off the bottom track — is an emergency if the door will no longer close flush.
+Impact damage, like a car backing into the door and bending a panel or knocking it off the bottom track, is an emergency if the door will no longer close flush.
 If the door still closes and locks securely, it is not urgent.
 If there is a gap or the door does not stay down, it is.

 What to do right now